 And plastic sheds will appeal to people who just want an easy life!
 They'll want easy assembly, easy maintenance and in general they won't care too much about high security or how the shed looks.

-The Best Bike Storage Sheds
+Best Bike Sheds

 So by now you should have a good idea of what size shed you'll need and what material it will be made from.
 Next you'll find some of my top recommendations.

-And if you don't like those (!), I've added some tables where you can compare loads of different sheds depending on whether your'e in the USA or Europe.
+And if you don't like those (!), I've added some tables where you can compare loads of different sheds depending on whether you're in the USA or Europe.

 I've split them up like this because the ranges available are very different depending on what side of the pond you're on.